What Do Sailors Wear on the Water? Read On to Dress for Success

 Sailing gloves are reasonably priced ($20) and an excellent investment for new sailors.
 Cycling gloves work, too.

 Slipping on a wet deck, stubbing your toe on metal hardware, and scuffing up the deck of someone else’s boat are the considerations when you choose sailing footwear.
 Flip-flops and dark-soled running or hiking shoes make lousy sailing shoes.
-Chuck Taylor high tops, white-soled tennis shoes, Keens, Tevas, and old-fashioned Top-Siders or Sperrys make good non-scuffing sailing shoes.
+Chuck Taylor high tops, Vans and other skate shoes, white-soled tennis shoes, Keens, Tevas, and old-fashioned Top-Siders or Sperrys make good non-scuffing sailing shoes.
 High-tech wicking socks are the best.